 - Dribbling at the end of urinating – You know what this means if you’re suffering from this very common symptom of BPH, short for benign prostatic hyperplasia.
 This does not mean you have cancer, though it does probably indicate an enlarged prostate.
 An enlarged prostate puts pressure on the urethra which can cause urine to collect in the upper part of the ‘tube’, furthering your urine flow as you relax, even when your bladder is empty.

-- Inability to urinate (urinary retention) – Literally an inability to completely empty the bladder known as ischuria in the medical community.
+- Inability to urinate (urinary retention) –Inability to completely empty the bladder known as ischuria in the medical community.
 It is a common complication of BPH, though it can also be caused by something minor like constipation to something more major as nerve dysfunction.

 - Incontinence – the quality or state of being incontinent.
 This is the inability to control the evacuative functions of urination (or defecation).